This information applies to Victoria, for interstate legal information, visit our Legal page

 The following sample learning plans have been developed by the Victorian Home Education Advisory Committee and are acceptable to the VRQA.
 They cover different ages and circumstances.

-- Jane, aged six – plan by learning area (Jane docx or Jane PDF)
+- Jane, aged six – subject-based (Jane docx or Jane PDF)

-- Maree, aged seven- plan by activity (Montessori) (Maree docx or Maree PDF)
+- Maree, aged seven- activity-based (Montessori) (Marie docx or Marie PDF)

-- Josh, aged eight – plan by learning area (exemption for languages) (Josh docx or Josh PDF)
+- Josh, aged eight – subject-based (exemption for languages) (Josh docx or Josh PDF)

-- Aaron, aged 10 – plan by learning area (natural learning, Dyslexia) (Aaron docx or Aaron PDF)
+- Aaron, aged 10 – subject-based (natural learning, Dyslexia) (Aaron docx or Aaron PDF)

-- Geoff, aged 12 – plan by learning area (poor mental health requiring multiple exemptions) (Geoff docx or Geoff PDF)
+- Geoff, aged 12 – subject-based (poor mental health requiring multiple exemptions) (Geoff docx or Geoff PDF)

-- Sky, aged 14 – plan by activity (Unschooling) (Sky docx or Sky PDF)
+- Sky, aged 14 – activity-based (Unschooling) (Sky docx or Sky PDF)

-- Jessica, aged 15 – plan by activity (exemption based on electives) (Jessica docx or Jessica PDF)
+- Jessica, aged 15 – activity-based (exemption based on electives) (Jessica docx or Jessica PDF)

-- Florance, aged 16 – plan by learning area (Florance docx or Florance PDF)
+- Florance, aged 16 – subject-based (Florance docx or Florance PDF)

 To register, produce your own learning plan using these as a guide.